Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 April 2025 19.51.15 UTC
+- WIB: Jumat, 4 April 2025 20.33.01 UTC
-- WITA: Jumat, 4 April 2025 20.51.15 UTC
+- WITA: Jumat, 4 April 2025 21.33.01 UTC
-- WIT: Jumat, 4 April 2025 21.51.15 UTC
+- WIT: Jumat, 4 April 2025 22.33.01 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success